unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 [Developer Docs](https://docs.unlock-protocol.com/) - core protocol reference, APIs, tutorials, developer tools, and more

 [Creator Guides](https://unlock-protocol.com/guides/) - step-by-step guides on how to use our UI tools like the Unlock “Dashboard”, set up plugins, find integrations, configure credit card payments, and more.

-## Setting Milestones

-### What is a milestone and why are they important?

-Project milestones mark specific points along a project’s timeline.
-They are checkpoints that identify when key developments or groups of activities have been completed.
-Milestones are powerful because they demonstrate forward progress.
-They help you monitor deadlines and identify important dates.

-### Success Metrics

-The final milestone will need to include success metrics or ROI.
-Here are some examples based on your application type.

-- For a membership implementation: the number of members joined your through your platform.
-- For an event: the number of tickets sold.
-- For use with credentials: the number of credentials handed out.
-- For educational materials: the number of people educated.

-If you’re unsure about this then reach out to the grants administrator who can be found on the current grants committee roster.